-Anyway, as the body count continues to rise going into season two of You, so do our expectations for the series.
+Anyway, as the body count continues to rise going into season 3 of You, so do our expectations for the series.
 Everyone knows Joe—or rather, Will Bettelheim (his new alias)—isn’t shedding his old ways just yet.
 Yes, Penn Badgley’s character is book-smart and easy on the eye, but he’s also a serial killer.
 Stay safe out there, kids.

 We’ve nearly lost track of the kill count over the past two seasons of You, so we’ve put together a comprehensive list of all the deaths that have taken place thus far on the show, and how they all went down.
 Spoilers: Joe is still utilizing his plexiglass torture box, in case you were wondering.